NVIDIA/cumulus-test-drive/guided-tour.md

 ```

  **Important things to observe:**
-- The BGP neighbor shows the hostname of the BGP peer
+- The BGP neighbor shows the hostname of the BGP peer.
-- Only the peer is up, no routes are being advertised yet
+- Only the peer is up, no routes are being advertised yet.
-- The BGP router identifier uses the loopback address
+- The BGP router identifier uses the loopback address.
 - Show commands can be a mix of "nv show" and "vtysh show".
 Here we are using "vtysh show" commands.

 ##